 , an invitation-based network of individuals and firms that serve as the key group behind the book fair.

-Bookstores or cultural institutions interested in participating in the Bookstore Network, please send us an email at firstname.lastname@example.org
+Bookstores or cultural institutions interested in participating in the Bookstore Network should send an email to firstname.lastname@example.org.

 Global Survey of Architecture Books